Cabuxito/ToDo/README.md

 Now we have to see some visual and test my methods, so I did add some pages like create and update, and have modify Index page to my ShowList(Start) page.

 **v0.5**:
+I did design my Completed Task page, the function the page have is to show all completed task and some buttons like "Delete All", Checkbox "Not Completed".

 **v0.6**:
+The new page are functional and I did make some improvements on the Completed Page, and try to cover all bugs.

+**v0.7**:
+Add the sorting function by priority and make some features to improve the user experience and security.

 # To-do